 - Once all of the teams have had a turn, everyone should work together to agree on a single goal they think would be the most beneficial.

-- Everyone should create posters to share their ideas about how this goal could help the Rohingya people.
+- Everyone should create posters to share their ideas about how this goal could help refugees and displaced children.

-- The person leading the activity should share pictures of the posters with Save the Children by emailing firstname.lastname@example.org.
-It’ll help them spread the word and a group may even have thought of a new idea.
+- The person leading the activity should share pictures of the posters on social media.
+It’ll help them spread the word.

 This activity helps contribute towards some of the UN's Sustainable Development Goals.
 Find out more about the SDGs, and how Scouts across the world are getting involved.

 This activity needed everyone to communicate.
 Was it easy to match the goals to the symbols?
 When else are symbols helpful for communication?
 People could think about overcoming language barriers (for example, signs for fire exits and toilets) or explaining complex information (for example, diagrams for putting things together).
 How did everyone help the representatives prepare to argue their case?
 Was it easy to answer questions, or were some unexpected?
 How did everyone communicate with each other when they were making the final decision?

 This activity was also about being a local, national, and international citizen.
 Why is it important to have shared goals like the SDGs?
 Who benefits from the SDGs?
 People could think about how everyone would benefit from a world that’s more equal and combatting climate change.
 Whose responsibility is it to make the Sustainable Development Goals a reality?
 People could think about the roles of individuals as well as businesses and governments.
 How can individual people influence businesses and governments to make a positive difference?

 - Depending on your group, it may be useful to have an adult at each sheet of paper to help people write down their ideas.